JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 ## Garbage collector

 The exact algorithm of GC is constantly evolving.
-As of 1.7.20, it is the Stop-the-World Mark and Concurrent Sweep collector that does not separate heap into generations.
+Currently, it is the Stop-the-World Mark and Concurrent Sweep collector that does not separate the heap into generations.

+The GC uses a full parallel mark that combines paused mutators, the GC thread, and optional marker threads to process the mark queue.
+By default, paused mutators and at least one GC thread participate in the marking process.
+You can disable the full parallel mark with `-Xbinary=gcMarkSingleThreaded=true` compilation option.
+However, it may increase the pause time of the garbage collector.

+When the marking phase is completed, GC processes weak references and returns `null` if the reference points to an unmarked object.
+To decrease the GC pause time, you can enable the concurrent processing of weak references.
+To do that, use the `-Xbinary=concurrentWeakSweep=true` compilation option.

 GC is executed on a separate thread and kicked off based on the timer and memory pressure heuristics, or can be [called manually](#enable-garbage-collection-manually).

 ### Enable garbage collection manually

-To force start garbage collector, call `kotlin.native.internal.GC.collect()`.
+To force-start the garbage collector, call `kotlin.native.internal.GC.collect()`.
 It triggers a new collection and waits for its completion.

 ### Monitor GC performance